 Consult with the executor of the estate for individuals who died in 2010 for your basis.

 - Life insurance -- Life-insurance proceeds you’re paid from the deceased’s policy aren't taxable.
 However, if you receive the proceeds in installments over a number of years, the interest earned on that account is taxable income.

-- Municipal bond interest -- You might receive interest on bonds issued by state and local governments.
-If so, the interest is usually tax-free.
+- Municipal bond interest -- If you receive interest on bonds issued by state and local governments, the interest is usually tax-free.
 However, the interest is taxable income if both of these apply:

 - You're subject to the Alternative Minimum Tax (AMT).